A life-altering experience

 Obviously birth doesn’t always go according to “plans”, but when it does, it’s amazing…

-The birth of my second son, Judah, was a defining moment in my life.
+The all-natural VBAC birth of my second son, Judah, was a defining moment in my life.
 It was the birth I had hoped for in nearly every way – beautiful, rich, redeeming, rewarding, difficult, excruciating, exhilarating, celebratory, and amazing.
 (And perhaps a million other adjectives!)

 In both of my births, my little boys were the stars and I was the leading lady.
 It’s just that in one I also got to be the director.